Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 Automated Sales Tax Users

-Select the line items that the tax should apply to and then select the destination and hit Save.
-Once Save is hit, Monograph will use the tax rate from QuickBooks Online and calculate the taxes.
-If you need to edit taxes, you can use the purple pencil icon to update the tax information which will then be recalculated.
+Select the line items that the tax should apply to, and then select the destination and hit Save.
+Once Save is clicked, Monograph will use the tax rate from QuickBooks Online to calculate taxes.
+If you need to edit taxes, you can use the purple pencil icon to update the tax information, which will then be recalculated.

-If changes are made to the invoice, for example, and additional amounts will be billed, then there will be a banner encouraging you to recalculate taxes based on the new totals.
-Hit the 'Recalculate now' button to ensure the tax information is the most up-to-date.
-You will not be able to resend the invoice to Quickbooks Online until the taxes have been recalculated.
+If changes are made to the invoice, for example, and additional amounts are billed, then there will be a banner encouraging you to recalculate taxes based on the new totals.
+Hit the 'Recalculate now' button to ensure the tax information is up to date.
+You will not be able to resend the invoice to QuickBooks Online until the taxes have been recalculated.

 Non-Automated Sales Tax Users and Non-United States Users